AkashR-16/RAG-agent/README.md

 ## Step 4: Run the Agent

-1. Start Qdrant if not already running
+1. Start Qdrant if not already running (in docker it will run)

 2. Make sure Ollama is running